Dr Eve Houghton, St John's

 Biographical Information

-I am a Research Fellow in English at St John’s College, Cambridge.
-I was educated at Cambridge (MPhil) and Yale (BA, PhD).
+I am a Junior Research Fellow in English at St John’s College, Cambridge.
+I received my PhD in English from Yale in 2024.
+Before that, I received an MPhil from Cambridge and a BA from Yale.

 Research Interests